ManifoldRG/MultiNet/README.md

 #### To translate multiple files/shards of your desired control dataset (downloaded using the downloader script in this repo) to the TFDS format

-Make sure to modify the way the multiple files are being traversed for translation in translate_multiple.py in Multinet/src/control_translation according to your local file structure.
+> **Note:** Make sure to modify the way the multiple files are being traversed for translation in translate_multiple.py in Multinet/src/control_translation according to your local file structure.

 ```bash
 cd Multinet/src/control_translation